Atharva-Kavale/valentine/README.md

 > _"Every great love story deserves to be told in code."_

-A romantic Angular web application that turns love into an interactive experience.
+A romantic web application that turns love into an interactive experience.
 Think of it as a digital love letter that unfolds over time, revealing heartfelt messages and cherished memories through an elegant, timed unlock mechanism.

+**Built with:**
+- ❤️ Angular 19
+- 🎨 Tailwind CSS 4
+- 💖 Love and dedication
+- ☕ Lots of coffee and late nights

 ## ✨ What Makes This Special?